AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/federation.md

 # federation transform

-`federation` transform allows to add the resolvers and directives to conform to the federation specification.
-Much of the federation source code could be reused ensuring it is compliant to the specification.
-This transform uses [`graphql-transform-federation`](https://github.com/0xR/graphql-transform-federation) package.
+`federation` transform allows you to add resolvers and directives to conform to the federation specification.
+Much of the federation source code could be reused to ensure that it is compliant to the specification.
+This transform uses the [`graphql-transform-federation`](https://github.com/0xR/graphql-transform-federation) package.

-## How to use?
+## Usage

 Add the following configuration to your Mesh config file: